Roaring0202/diamond-standard/instruction.md

 * View average token price from _Aug_ to _Sept_ out of 1 year data (_Jan_-_Dec_).

 ## Deployment
-Before every iteration, the code has to updated & deployed in the same address with no change in the storage variables.
+Before every iteration, the code has to updated & deployed by the 1st owner only in the same address with no change in the storage variables.

+> 1st owner is the account which is used to deploy the `version-1`.

-### Iteration-1
+### Version-1
 * Anyone can set everyday price of a token.

-### Iteration-2
+### Version-2
 * Only Owner can set everyday price of a token.

-### Iteration-3
+### Version-3
 * The price of a token on a day can be set on the same day itself.

 E.g. The price for Jan 1st can be set on Jan 1st as per GMT timezone.